SharePoint/sp-dev-docs/docs/general-development/custom-content-processing-with-the-content-enrichment-web-service-callout.md

 ---
 title: Custom content processing with the Content Enrichment web service callout
-description: This is an article to learn about custom content processing with the Content Enrichment web service callout ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: bdda92c8-9c8d-416e-9a6b-4a9373686fa0
+description: This is an article to learn about custom content processing with the Content Enrichment web service callout. ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: bdda92c8-9c8d-416e-9a6b-4a9373686fa0